intel/terraform-intel-gcp-vm/examples/gcp-linux-tdx-vm/README.md

 ## Intel GCP VM on default network

-This module creates a Intel Confiddential Compute Linux VM on the default network with Intel Xeon 4th Generation Scalable processors (code-named Sapphire Rapids) VM with Confidential Computing and Intel Trust Domain Extension (Intel TDX) technology.
+This module creates a Intel Confiddential Compute Linux VM on the default network with Intel Xeon 5th Generation Scalable processors (code-named Emerald Rapids) VM with Confidential Computing and Intel Trust Domain Extension (Intel TDX) technology.

 Update the project with a your project id in GCP.
 It is located on the variables.tf file under this example folder for "GCP-Linux-VM"